cloudmesh-community/www/content/publication/fa-18-523-66-project-0/index.md

 +++
-title = "Paper: Do I buy or sell? - Using Big Data to predict Stock Prices" date = 2018-11-01 authors = ["Ritu Sanjay"] publication_types = ["6"]
+title = "Project: Do I buy or sell? - Using Big Data to predict Stock Prices" date = 2018-11-01 authors = ["Ritu Sanjay"] publication_types = ["6"]